davidgiven/fluxengine/README.md

 installed anywhere and after building you'll find them in the `.obj` directory.

+  - `fe-erase`: wipes (all or part of) a disk --- erases it without writing a pulsetrain.

   - `fe-inspect`: dumps the raw pulsetrain / bitstream to stdout.
 Mainly useful for debugging.